alaur-c-ent/seafloor-pressure-A0A/README.md

 ---
 ## Acknowledgements

-The author thanks Pierre Sakic (IPGP) for his  contributions to the development of seafloor geodetic processing tools and for insightful discussions that indirectly supported the work presented in this repository.
+The author thanks Pierre Sakic (IPGP) for his knowledges about the development of seafloor geodetic processing tools and for insightful discussions that indirectly supported the work presented in this repository.

 ---
 ## Citation